Bud Cauley betting profile: Sony Open in Hawaii - PGA TOUR

 Cauley's recent performances

+- Cauley has finished in the top 20 once over his last ten appearances.

-- Cauley had his best finish at the FedEx St. Jude Championship, where he finished tied for 14th with a score of 8-under.
+- He had his best finish at the FedEx St. Jude Championship, where he finished tied for 14th with a score of eight-under.

 - Cauley has an average of -0.239 Strokes Gained: Off-the-Tee in his past five tournaments.